 Abdul Sattar Edhi was dedicated to service to humanity

 The Edhi Welfare Foundation is the largest welfare organization in Pakistan and one of the largest and most successful health and welfare networks in Asia.
-It operates worldwide providing services ranging from free nursing homes, orphanages, clinics, women’s shelters to rehab centers for drug addicts and mentally ill individuals.
-It has run relief operations in Africa, Middle East, Eastern Europe and the US where it provided aid following the New Orleans hurricane of 2005.
+It operates worldwide providing services ranging from free nursing homes, orphanages, clinics, women’s shelters to rehab centres for drug addicts and mentally ill individuals.
+The foundation has run relief operations in Africa, Middle East, Eastern Europe and the US.
+It provided aid following the New Orleans hurricane of 2005.

-Edhi himself was suffering from many diseases but had an iron like commitment and determination.
+Edhi himself was suffering from many diseases.
+He had an iron-like commitment and determination.
 He was born on January 1st, 1928 in Gujrat, British India.
 According to Edhi, he grew up taking care of his mother who suffered from paralysis and diabetes.
 She daily gave him two paisas (the minimum unit of currency at that time).
 One to spend on himself, and one on someone in need.
 The message her mother gave was one of caring for those in need.
 His personal experience imbibed a feeling of concern for people suffering from ailment with no one to take care of them.
 This laid the foundation of his character.

 In 1948 Edhi and his family migrated to Karachi, Pakistan.
-To earn a living he started as a hawker, then a commission agent selling cloth, but he soon realized that there was a lack of medical care in the nascent state and he must do something about it.
+To earn a living he started as a hawker.
+He then became a commission agent selling cloth.
+However, he soon realized that there was a lack of medical care in the nascent state.
+He realised he must do something about it.
 He saved some money to open a charitable clinic.
 Although he did not have formal education, he learned basic medical care from a doctor friend.

-According to Edhi’s official record Edhi Foundation has over 300 centers across the country in cities, towns, and rural areas.
+According to Edhi’s official record, Edhi Foundation has over 300 centres across the country in cities, towns, and rural areas.
 Services provided by Edhi Foundation include: baby cradles, destitute homes, welfare centers, highways projects, warehouses, field ambulance services, air ambulance services, marine and coastal service, blood and drug banks, cancer research hostel, missing person’s service, home for sheltering animals, graveyard services, Edhi emergency posts, prisoners aid, refugee assistance and international community centers.
-The foundation is a home for over 6,000 destitute, runaways and mentally ill people, and it provides transportation to over 1,000,000 people annually the hospitals, in addition to other wide-ranging services.
+The foundation is a home for over 6,000 destitute, runaways and mentally ill people.
+It provides transportation to over 1,000,000 people annually the hospitals, in addition to other wide-ranging services.
 This was directly supervised by Edhi and his wife Bilqees.